 Hybrid capabilities across platforms

 Pivotal Cloud Foundry (PCF) is built upon the open source Cloud Foundry, and provides additional, enterprise-level services and fully managed support.
-PCF is based on virtual machines and containers, which allow organizations to create their own PaaS services, or deploy PaaS services from their Pivotal Services Marketplace.
+PCF is based on virtual machines and containers, which allow organisations to create their own PaaS services, or deploy PaaS services from their Pivotal Services Marketplace.
 While PCF does add a layer of management, it also provides the enterprise full control over their PaaS environments and data.
-The use of containers, PaaS services, a shared marketplace, and integration into popular DevOps tools makes it an attractive option for many organizations looking to develop cloud-native apps without the tie to a specific cloud service provider.
-Organizations can deploy PCF to on-premise or public cloud environments and gain the ability to migrate workloads between cloud models and cloud service providers seamlessly.
+The use of containers, PaaS services, a shared marketplace, and integration into popular DevOps tools makes it an attractive option for many organisations looking to develop cloud-native apps without the tie to a specific cloud service provider.
+Organisations can deploy PCF to on-premise or public cloud environments and gain the ability to migrate workloads between cloud models and cloud service providers seamlessly.

 Kubernetes(K8s) is a container orchestration engine originally developed by Google and then donated to the Cloud Native Computing Foundation as an open-source package.
 Kubernetes allows users to deploy software as containers which are then managed, load balanced and auto-scaled.
 Although originally developed by Google, Kubernetes has become the standard for container orchestration on-premise and in the public cloud.
 Microsoft and similar companies have recently announced the discontinuance of their own container platform, such as Azure Container Service (ACS), in favor of a Kubernetes based solution.
 Many popular container and PaaS platforms are also built upon Kubernetes; including Azure Kubernetes Service (AKS), Google Kubernetes Engine (GKE), Amazon Elastic Container Service for Kubernetes (EKS), Pivotal Kubernetes Service (PKS), Platform 9, RedHat OpenShift and OpenStack.
-As a platform-agnostic container orchestration engine, organizations are able to develop containerized applications on-premise, and then move them to the public cloud while still retaining a common development and management process.
+As a platform-agnostic container orchestration engine, organisations are able to develop containerised applications on-premise, and then move them to the public cloud while still retaining a common development and management process.